 Requires power source.
 Cartridges eventually need to be replaced.

 Removes odors and sanitizes by killing 99.9% of germs.
 Can be used as everyday cleaning solution.
 Can be sprayed directly onto carpets, furniture, curtains, pet bedding, litter boxes, etc. Gives laundry extra freshness boost.
-Includes one gallon OdoBan concentrate plus spray bottle for hassle-free use.
+Includes 1 gallon of OdoBan concentrate plus spray bottle for hassle-free use.
 Highly concentrated, so a little goes a long way.

 Some find the initial smell a little overpowering, but it tends to dissipate.